syndesisio/syndesis-quickstarts/README.md

   * [Hello World](hello-world) - log 'Hello World!'
   * [DB 2 DB](db-2-db) - read from a database table, insert in another database table
   * [FHIR 2 FHIR](fhir) - breath 'fire' from a FHIR REST service and update the same record
-  * [DB 2 API Connector](db-2-api-connector) - Create a Custom RESTful Connector to the Todo REST API
+  * [DB 2 API Connector](db-2-api-connector) - create a Custom RESTful Connector to the Todo REST API
   * [Twitter 2 DB](twitter-2-db) - search twitter and push matches to a database
   * [Twitter 2 GMail](twitter-2-gmail) - search twitter and send out matches in the body of an email
+  * [Kafka 2 DB](kafka-2-db) - setup a Kafka Broker, then listen to a Kafka Topic and write to a database

 ### 4.2 API
   * [WebHook](webhook-2-db) - create and expose a webhook to invoke an integration with some data